Well maintained open course

 Other Thoughts: This course has a very high fun factor and is noob friendly.

 I would recommend going down Adams St, past the Main Sarasota police station, and parking across from the parking garage in the street side parking.
 Hole 1 is behind the skate park.
-Bathrooms are in the skate store, and they said that they might start selling discs.

 This is a multi use park, and heavily used, so one must be watchful of other park users.